-Currently, CGC Egypt, SOTUGAR Tunisia and Kafalat Lebanon all have a digitalisation strategy.
+Currently, all CGSs in the region have a digitalisation strategy.
 CGC Egypt started implementing its "Digital Transformation Strategy" in December 2021, with the main objectives of creating a digital-based business model, increasing the scalability of CGC platforms & marketplace, the application of data driven new products and providing a nationwide SME data provider, in order to enhance access to finance for SMEs.
 CGC introduced a new direct product, called "Engz", with a fully-fledged digital base and direct MSME outreach.
-Currently, the guarantee processes whether there is individual or hybrid reliance on manual communication involving bank officers sending emails to CGC for inquiries or case submissions.
+Currently, in the guarantee processes whether individual or hybrid, there is reliance on manual communication, involving bank officers sending emails to CGC for inquiries or case submissions.
 However, the scheme is in the process of developing a digital portal, which can empower bank officers to seamlessly submit cases, streamlining the process.
 This would eventually expand their market presence and foster growth.

 Kafalat Lebanon is more focused on digitising their business process management, in order to optimise process and procedure flows, reducing response time and increasing revenues.
 SOTUGAR Tunisia is also implementing digital methods aiming at: process acceleration, lowering paper use and reduction of treatment costs.
 The scheme is currently looking into digitising their analytical modelling, in order to better manage credit risk measures and align with regulations.
+CGCI Algeria aims to automate the guarantee process, implement an online guarantee subscription portal and implement an electronic document management system.
+Tamwilcom Morocco's main objective is to become a fully digital CGS by 2025.
+All their small credit operations are already handled using an IT system and a delegation approach.
+Lastly, JLGC Jordan list the following objectives in their digital transformation strategy: raising the efficiency of internal work procedures, developing internal control systems and increasing their efficiency, developing the level of protection and data preservation, preparing periodic reports for the various administrative goals and levels, and achieving full linkage with the company's main partners, whether financing agencies or exporters.

-However, CGSs as with other financial institutions, face a number of challenges in their digital transformation, including managing their security and privacy risks, complexity of integration of legacy
+However, CGSs as with other financial institutions, face a number of challenges in their digital transformation, including managing their security and privacy risks, complexity of integration of legacy systems and new technology, lack of qualified personnel to manage the transformation and the increased costs for equipment and services.